Summer Steelhead Fishing Michigan

 Image of John From Get Bent Guide Service.
 Click on the image to see more or to book a Michigan steelhead trip.

-August is hotter and dryer, so the runs sometimes slow down until cooler nights and rains trigger more to run.
+August is hotter and dryer, so the runs sometimes slow down until cooler nights, and the rains of September trigger more to run.

 Pier Fishing For Michigan Summer Steelhead